-In essence, customers from years past weren't able to enjoy the same kind of customer service that they'd have experienced in a real-life store.
+In essence, these customers weren't able to enjoy the same level of customer service that they'd experienced in a real-life store.

 This is where conversational commerce comes in.

-Website engagement technology has come a long way over the last few years.
+Website engagement technology has come a long way in recent years.

 Modern consumers are now incredibly familiar with a whole host of digital tools - tools that they use as part of their daily lives.

 In fact, 95.2% of internet users now use at least one type of chat or messaging platform every day.